RECREATION

 Botanic Garden

-The Conservancy’s Botanic Garden got its start in 1935 as Ada Wrigley’s private desert plant collection, featuring remarkable exotic specimens.
+The Catalina botanic garden—now under the care of Catalina Island Conservancy—got its start in 1935 as Ada Wrigley’s private desert plant collection, featuring remarkable exotic specimens.
 Moving from private ownership to more public access, the Garden was reborn in the 1970s with increased focus on the native an endemic species of Catalina Island.
-Now under the care of the Conservancy, the Garden’s 38 acres is a great location to immerse yourself in nature on Catalina Island, just a walk away from downtown Avalon.
-Conservancy Members receive free admission to both the Wrigley Memorial & Botanic Garden.
+The Garden’s 38 acres is a great location to immerse yourself in nature on Catalina Island, just a walk away from downtown Avalon.
+Conservancy Members receive free admission to both the Wrigley Memorial and Botanic Garden.

-For more information about the Wrigley Memorial and Botanic Gardens call 310.510.2897 or buy tickets to see them below.
+For more information about the Wrigley Memorial and Botanic Garden call 310.510.2897 or buy tickets to see them below.